fsevilla/Picnic-Grid/README.md

 ```

 ## Preview
-Ok, so demo is still not quite ready, but some examples can be found at the index.html file.
-Simply download/clone the project and see the grid in action by opening the index.html file in your browser.
-(Hope you are not using IE, seriously!).
+Still reading this?
+Man, you must be liking it :) Take a look at the [project's page](https://fsevilla.github.com/Picnic-Grid/) so you can see what the grid can do

 ## Contributing